Channel shift: Prioritizing digital commerce

-Product Strategy & Prioritization
+Product Strategy & Prioritisation

-Triage and group the issues, pain points, and opportunities into a prioritized product backlog.
+Triage and group the issues, pain points, and opportunities into a prioritised product backlog.
 Customer research identifies new patterns, marketplace strategy established to align with shifts in demand, supply chain audit completed, technology ecosystem partnerships identified.

 Within 5 days

 Initial pilot plan established at the conclusion of Week 1 sprint.
 Deployment of MVP in Initial Channel(s) (i.e. ”Hub”) with minimum required features to test strain on systems.

 Identify marketing needs to drive awareness and demand.